mutirri/conda-build-wiki/[DRAFT]-Tutorial:-Building-Conda-Packages.md

 `.condarc` file) in search of desired package.

-Original`.condarc` file contains only default channels with bunch of software officially maintained by (Continuum Analytics)[http://continuum.io/].
+Original`.condarc` file contains only default channels with bunch of software officially maintained by [Continuum Analytics](http://continuum.io/).
 This means we can easily search for all packages from Anaconda's distribution.
 Therefore to perform this search, please type (here I'm looking for the `cmake` package):